 While sitting on the water facing away from the safety of shore, the surfer watches the open prairie of the pacific for a chance.
 A chance to catch a wave.
 Constantly gazing, analyzing, waiting to strike at his prey.
 The anticipation of the hunt and the reward of the catch triggers a primal instinct.
 It engages the senses completely, senses evolved for survival.
 In tune with the forces of nature, waiting to strike for a kill.

-Suddenly distracted, the sun glistens up the face of a curling wave, the lip becomes see-through with swirling colors of saturating light.
+Suddenly distracted, the sun glistens up the face of a curling wave, the lip becomes see-through with swirling colors of dancing light.
 The wave starts to break.
-The contrast of bright white foam against the dark belly of the wave inspires awe.
+It curls over extending in a protruding tongue.
+The contrast of a glistening colored tongue against the dark belly of the wave inspires awe.
 Magnificent art displayed against a back drop of endless open blue sky.
 Clouds of white paint scattered across the canvas.
 The sensory overload weaved through the thrill of the catch keeps the surfer hanging between the forces of nature until pure exhaustion.
 At that point, an internal negotiation, an eternal struggle… return home, or try… to catch… one more…

 To strive, to seek, to find the freedom of flight.
 Icarus felt the sensation of flying.
 His father taught hubris but his desire to get higher was cut short by a heavenly fire.
 For centuries man has envied the elegant gift bestowed upon the bird.